Bishakha05/bank_loan_analysis/README.md

 # bank_loan_analysis
-This is a Bank Loan analysis project using python's data analysis tools like matplotlib
+This is a Bank Loan analysis project using python's data analysis tools like pandas, NumPy, matplotlib